Mohamed Ould Khalifa

-Biography
+Early life

 Mohamed Ould Khalifa was born on 6 May 1968.

+Career

 Khalifa would compete at the 1988 Summer Olympics in Seoul, South Korea, representing Mauritania in men's athletics.

 At the 1988 Summer Games, Khalifa competed in the heats of the men's 5000 metres on 28 September against seventeen other competitors in his round.
 There, he recorded a time of 15:18.64 and placed seventeenth in his round and did not advance to the semifinals held the following day.
 Although he did not advance further, he had set a Mauritanian national record in the event which remained unbroken until it was broken by Abidine Abidine in 2020.

 Three years later in 1991, Khalifa set a personal best in the men's marathon with a time of 3:04:33.
 A year later, he again represented Mauritania at the Olympics, competing at the 1992 Summer Olympics in Barcelona, Spain, in men's athletics.
 At the Summer Games, he competed in the men's marathon on 9 August against 109 other competitors.
 In the event, he did not finish the marathon and was unranked in the event.